Germany latest country to pass 100,000 deaths from COVID-19

 In Europe, Germany is the fifth country to pass that mark, after Russia, the United Kingdom, Italy and France.

-The Robert Koch Institute, a federal agency that collects data from some 400 regional health offices, said Germany also set a record for daily confirmed cases — 75,961 in a 24-hour period.
+The Robert Koch Institute, a federal agency that collects data from some 400 regional health offices, said Germany also recorded a new record number of daily confirmed cases — 75,961 in a 24-hour period.
 Since the start of the outbreak, Germany has had more than 5.57 million confirmed cases of COVID-19.

 The surge in cases prompted Germany's government-in-waiting on Wednesday to announce the creation of a new permanent expert group to advise officials on how to tackle the pandemic.